-Common stock offered by us 5,000,000 shares

-Common stock to be outstanding after this offering 17,175,036 shares prospectus, to purchase up to 750,000 additional shares of common stock.

-Option to purchase additional shares We have granted to the underwriters the option, exercisable for 30 days from the date of this approximately \$39.8 million if the underwriters' option to purchase additional shares is exercised in full) from the sale of the shares of common stock offered by us in this offering, based on an assumed initial public offering price of \$8.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering to fund (1) research and development activities related to MYDICAR for the treatment of systolic heart failure, which includes the development of manufacturing capabilities for the commercial production of MYDICAR and commercial scale-up, validation and automation of our companion diagnostic and (2) other working capital and general corporate purposes.
+The Offering Common stock offered by us 5,000,000 shares Common stock to be outstanding after this offering 17,108,918 shares Option to purchase additional shares We have granted to the underwriters the option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of common stock.
+Use of proceeds We estimate that we will receive net proceeds of approximately \$67.2 million (or approximately \$77.7 million if the underwriters' option to purchase additional shares is exercised in full) from the sale of the shares of common stock offered by us in this offering, based on an assumed initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering to fund (1) research and development activities related to MYDICAR for the treatment of systolic heart failure, which includes the development of manufacturing capabilities for the commercial production of MYDICAR and commercial scale-up, validation and automation of our companion diagnostic, (2) research and development activities related to MYDICAR for other indications, (3) research and development activities related to our SERCA small molecule program, and (4) other working capital and general corporate purposes.
 See "Use of Proceeds."
+Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of certain of the factors to consider carefully before deciding to purchase any shares of our common stock.
+Proposed NASDAQ Global Market symbol CLDN